We’re Available 24/7

 When you use harsh chemical drain cleaners, you run the risk of them damaging your plumbing pipes, but the other concerns are over “safety.”
 Chemical drain cleaners are very toxic, especially if they are swallowed.
 They also:

-Our advice is to avoid using harsh chemical drain cleaners and to contact Winters Home Services for professional drain cleaning services in Boston and Cambridge that are non-toxic and chemical free.
+Our advice is to avoid using harsh chemical drain cleaners and to contact Winters Home Services for professional drain cleaning services in Boston and Boston that are non-toxic and chemical free.
 With a professional drain cleaning, you have a long-term solution, not a quick, but extremely toxic fix that puts your family’s health at risk.